hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/getting-started.md

 ## Whats Next?

-Start my adjusting your layout, the best place to begin is with the standard [PatternflyPage](/patternfly-page), the next topic.
+Start by adjusting your layout, the best place to begin is with the standard [PatternflyPage](/patternfly-page).